 - Head down and looking at the ball, maybe even looking behind the ball, at all times.

-- With short irons, the golf ball should be positioned just inside your back foot.
+- With short irons, the golf ball should be positioned in line with the middle of your feet.

-- With long irons and a 5-wood, move so that the golf ball is positioned in the center of your feet.
+- With long irons and a 5-wood, move so that the golf ball is positioned just in front of the center of your feet.

 - With drivers or a 3-wood, move so that the golf ball is positioned just inside of your front foot.

 - Setting Alignment: Quite often golfers will miss there intended targets, not by bad swings or incorrect golf grips, they just aim wrong.
 Alignment to the target is a simple procedure to master and you can be hitting more accurately in a few short steps.

 The best way to set up your alignment, is to imagine two parallel lines, like a railroad track.
 The “outer track” is a line from the ball to the target.
 The “inside track” is the line on which your feet, hips and shoulders should be aligned.

 On the driving range, set up this simple demonstration.
 You can use two yard sticks or even two golf clubs.
 Set up your stance as normal, before hitting the ball, place one yard stick about two inches beyond the ball aligned with the target, place the second yard stick at your feet, making sure that both yard sticks are parallel, thus creating the railroad track.
 This will help you to position your feet and align you to the target.

 Practicing at the driving range with this method will help train your muscles to recognize a “square” alignment and help you on the golf course later.
 On the golf course it is just a matter of imagining the railroad tracks to align your shot, before you swing.